From Sunshine to Seasons: 10 Things You Need to Know About Moving from Florida to Virginia

 1. Embrace the Changing Seasons

-2. Adjust to a Slower Pace
+2. Adjust to a Slower or Faster Pace

 3. Prepare for Diverse Geography